Taiwan and the United Nations: Denial of entry to UN events

 In March 2023, several journalists pressed UN spokesperson of the secretary-general Stephane Dujarric on the exclusion of Taiwanese visitors to the UN headquarters in New York.
 Irish Times reporter Yvonne Murray and Al Jazeera reporter James Bays both asked about the policy to deny Taiwanese people entry into UN buildings for tours or meetings, with Bays further observing, "It seems to me all of these people are citizens of the world.
 And I wouldn't have thought that the secretary-general is someone who wants to practice discrimination."
 During a separate press conference, French reporter Celhia De Lavarene revisited the issue and asked Dujarric if China was running the UN.

-Two accredited journalists from Taiwan's Central News Agency (CNA) were denied entry to the ongoing World Health Assembly in Geneva on 22 May 2023, prompting calls from the International Federation of Journalists (IFJ) and its affiliate, the Association of Taiwan Journalists (ATJ), on the United Nations and its affiliate organizations to respect press freedom and allow unrestricted access to all journalists regardless of nationality.
+Two accredited journalists from Taiwan's Central News Agency (CNA) were denied entry to the World Health Assembly in Geneva on 22 May 2023, prompting calls from the International Federation of Journalists (IFJ) and its affiliate, the Association of Taiwan Journalists (ATJ), on the United Nations and its affiliate organizations to respect press freedom and allow unrestricted access to all journalists regardless of nationality.
 Reporters Without Borders (RSF) also made a statement:

 Refusing journalists' accreditation based on their nationality or the geographical location of their media registration is clearly discriminatory and against the public's right to information.
 We call on the United Nations to open its events to all journalists and media, regardless of their geographic origin.

 A UN spokesperson wrote to Voice of America that "the United Nations headquarters are open to individuals in possession of identification from a State recognized by the UN General Assembly."
 According to RSF, Taiwanese reporters had an easier time internationally between 2009 and 2016, but that ended in 2017.